Contract Obligations as an Owner Builder

 In the absence of a seller providing the purchaser with this relevant Notice prior to them signing a contract to purchase the property, the seller is

 deemed to have given the purchaser a contractual warranty that the Owner Builder works have been completed to a reasonable tradesman-like standard.
-Accordingly, the purchaser has the right to sue and claim compensation from the seller for any rectification works required to the original work performed by the Owner Builder should those works become defective within the 6 year period of completion of works.
+Accordingly, the purchaser has the right to sue and claim compensation from the seller for any rectification works required to the original work performed by the Owner Builder should those works become defective within the 6-year period of completion of works.

 Importance of knowing your obligations as an Owner Builder

-It is recommended that sellers and purchasers of any property which has or is suspected to have had Owner Builder work completed within the 6 year period (whether it be the Owner Builder selling the property with works completed, or the sale of a previous purchase which has had works completed by another Owner Builder) seek legal advice prior to signing a Contract of Sale.
+It is recommended that sellers and purchasers of any property which has or is suspected to have had Owner Builder work completed within the 6 year period (whether it be the Owner Builder selling the property with works completed, or the sale of a previous purchase that has had works completed by another Owner Builder) seek legal advice prior to signing a Contract of Sale.

 If you wish to discuss your obligations as an Owner Builder or discuss what additional property inquiries we recommend you should make when purchasing from an Owner Builder, then please contact our conveyancing manager Libby Dessaix or our Solicitor Mark Game on (07) 3236 0001.